Ember Oakley: Early life and education

 Oakley was born in Rawlins, Wyoming.
 She earned a Bachelor of Science degree in agribusiness from Texas A&M University and a Juris Doctor from the University of Wyoming College of Law.

 Career

 Since 2011, Oakley has worked as a prosecutor for the Fremont County, Wyoming Attorney's Office.
 She was narrowly elected to the Wyoming House of Representatives in November 2020, defeating Libertarian candidate Bethany Baldes.
 She assumed office on January 4, 2021.

+In her attempt at re-election, Oakley was defeated in the 2024 primary election.